weizman/temp-website/page-securely-snow-across.md

 ## Introducing Securely 🔒, Snow ❄️ and Across ↔

-> *tl;dr - Today I share my "side project" for the past year, three browser javascript security libraries that aim to perform as platforms for creating web apps that are more resilient to and limiting of unwanted code execution such as XSS and javascript supply chain attacks:*
+> *tl;dr - Today I share my "side project" for the past year, three browser javascript security libraries that aim to perform as tools for creating web apps that are more resilient to and limiting of unwanted code execution such as XSS and javascript supply chain attacks:*

 #### [Across ↔](https://github.com/lavamoat/across)